Nand-kishore333/Postgre-SQL_Project/README.md

-# 🎧 PostgreSQL SQL Practice Project – Music Library Dataset
+# PostgreSQL SQL Practice Project – Music Library Dataset

-Welcome to my PostgreSQL practice project, where I explore and apply key SQL concepts using a **real-world music library database** (similar to the Chinook dataset).
+Welcome to my PostgreSQL practice project, where I explore and apply key SQL concepts using a **real-world music library database** .

 This repository is structured to demonstrate practical SQL skills — ideal for interview prep, portfolio projects, or anyone interested in relational databases.

 ---

-## 📌 Project Overview
+## Project Overview

 This project contains SQL files organized by key query topics, each written and tested using **PostgreSQL**.
 The queries are based on a music store database, which includes tables such as: